opedal/slangvolution/README.md

 # Slangvolution
-Git repo for the paper "Slangvolution:: A Causal Analysis of Semantic Change and Frequency Dynamics in Slang"
+Git repo for the paper "Slangvolution: A Causal Analysis of Semantic Change and Frequency Dynamics in Slang"

 ## Data Preparation